IuliiaKonovalova/e-commerce/README.md

   ![Background](documentation/design/background.svg)

-- Images were downloaded from the the websites listed in the **Credits section**.
+- Images were downloaded from the websites listed in the **Credits section**.
 [Content and Images](#content-and-images)

-- The main part is allocated to the use of icons from the [font awesome](https://fontawesome.com/) website.
-The use of icons is essential for the user experience when it comes to multifunctional websites.
+- The main part is allocated to using icons from the [font awesome](https://fontawesome.com/) website.
+Icons are essential for the user experience when it comes to multifunctional websites.

 ### Wireframes